 While our customers are still recovering from the effects of the pandemic, our work lies in providing the most effective, scalable solutions.
 Pro AV professionals will integrate technologies that fit this “new normal.”
 From lecture capture systems to live streaming and podcasting studios, these integrations will provide a return on investment for our customers in the form of sales, engagement and public perception.
 This is the future of production and streaming.

-Paul Richards will be part of the discussion “What’s Next for Production and Streaming?” at AV³ on June 17.
-Click here to learn more about the AV³ virtual event.
+Paul Richards was part of the discussion “What’s Next for Production and Streaming?” at AV³ on June 17, 2021.

 Other stories with Paul Richards, a member of SCN's 2021 class of The Nine (opens in new tab):

 - Distance and Hybrid Learning Trends in Higher Ed (opens in new tab), March 15, 2021

 - The Increased Role of PTZs (opens in new tab), Feb.
 20, 2021

 - Touchless Systems: Manufacturers Discuss AV's Latest Trend (opens in new tab), Dec.
 22, 2020

 - Flexibility Is Key for Tech Planning in Capture and Streaming (opens in new tab), Aug.
 20, 2020

 - The PTZ Goes Remote (opens in new tab), May 22, 2020